Perekebina/DevOps_Projects/09.Implementing Wordpress Website with LVM Storage Management/README.md

 Implementing a WordPress website with LVM (Logical Volume Management) storage management is a strategic approach to enhance performance, scalability, and flexibility.
 LVM provides a dynamic and efficient way to manage disk space, allowing administrators to resize, move, and allocate storage resources without interrupting services.
 In the context of a WordPress website, this setup becomes particularly beneficial for handling the dynamic and growing nature of content.

-WordPress, a widely-used content management system, powers millions of websites globally.
-Integrating LVM into the storage infrastructure of a WordPress setup offers advantages in terms of storage administration and optimization.
-LVM allows for the creation of logical volumes, which act as flexible storage pools that can be easily resized or migrated to accommodate changing storage demands.

 ## Workflow

 1. Build an instance on AWS using redhat as the operating system and SSH as the key-pair which will be used as the webserver.